Grglls/velvet-vista/README.md

 No known bugs at this time.

 ## Acknowledgements:
-The SVG of the favicon was created using [favicon.io](https://favicon.io/favicon-generator/).
+The favicon was created using [favicon.io](https://favicon.io/favicon-generator/).